-- The 12 pitches are separated by half notes, or semitones, the smallest musical interval used in Western music - Semitones are quite dissonant when sounded harmonically; i.e., they don't sound pleasant
+- The 12 pitches are separated by half notes, or semitones, the smallest musical interval used in Western music.
+(Q: what about other traditions?) - Semitones are quite dissonant when sounded harmonically; i.e., they don't sound pleasant

 Dissonant Semitones

 - Why do semitones sound so dissonant? - Look at the waveform produced by playing a pure middle C (261.63 Hz) and C# (277.19 Hz)